EtaCassiopeia/hashing-as-a-service-cli/README.md

 ### TaskWorker

-Data blocks read by `IOHandler` are passed to the `TaskWorker`s. `TaskMaster` hashes the lines by making HTTP calls to the Hashing-as-a-service API.
-After receiving the results it stores them in a temp file.
+Data blocks read by `IOHandler` are passed to the `TaskWorker`s as a new task. `TaskMaster` hashes the lines by making HTTP calls to the Hashing-as-a-service API.
+After receiving the results it stores them in a temp file (`/tmp-folder/jobId/taskId.tmp`).
 In case of any failure, `TaskWorker` reports them to `TaskMaster`.